windytan/redsea/README.md

 ## Features

-Readsea takes a wideband FM multiplex signal as input.
+Redsea takes a wideband FM multiplex signal as input.
 It decodes the following info from RDS:

 * Program Identification code (PI)
 * Program Service name (PS)